Geometry of ecological coexistence and niche differentiation: Abstract

 \section{Abstract}

 A fundamental problem in ecology is to understand how competition shapes biodiversity and species coexistence.
-Historically, one important approach for addressing this question has been to analyze Consumer Resource Models (CRMs) using geometric arguments.
+Historically, one important approach for addressing this question has been to analyze consumer resource models using geometric arguments.
 This has led to broadly applicable principles such as Tilman's $R^*$ and species coexistence cones.
 Here, we extend these arguments by constructing a novel geometric framework for understanding species coexistence based on convex polytopes in the space of consumer preferences.
-We show how the geometry of consumer preferences can be used to predict species coexistence and enumerate ecologically-stable steady states and transitions between them.
-Collectively, these results constitute a qualitatively new way of understanding the role of species traits in shaping ecosystems within niche theory.
+We show how the geometry of consumer preferences can be used to predict species which may coexist and enumerate ecologically-stable steady states and transitions between them.
+Collectively, these results provide a framework for understanding the role of species traits within niche theory.